-In some cases a pupil may demonstrate the some or all of the following.
+In some cases, a pupil may demonstrate the some or all of the following.

-- working at levels significantly below others in their class or below what would be reasonable to expect in spite of high quality differentiation. - Persistent emotional/behavioural difficulties. - There are communication or interaction difficulties that require an individualised and specific intervention in order to achieve access to learning for the pupil. - The results of a class screening that highlight low or discrepant literacy, numeracy, co-ordination, language or behavioural scores that have not shown sufficient improvement with Wave I differentiation.
+- Working at levels significantly below others in their class or below what would be reasonable to expect in spite of high-quality differentiation. - Persistent emotional/behavioural difficulties. - Communication or interaction difficulties that require an individualised and specific intervention in order to achieve access to learning for the pupil. - Results of a class screening that highlight low or discrepant literacy, numeracy, co-ordination, language or behavioural scores that have not shown sufficient improvement with Wave I differentiation.

-Procedures for WAVE II Intervention
+Procedures for WAVE II School-Based Intervention

-As a result of one or more of the above triggers, the school will carry out the following actions, in an order deemed appropriate by the relevant teacher and SENDCo:
+As a result of one or more of the above triggers, the school will carry out the following actions, as deemed appropriate by the relevant teacher and SENDCo:

-- 1. Develop a picture of how the child/pupil is in all different disciplines by consulting individually with all his/her teachers and parents/carers and the pupil him/herself where appropriate, in the form of child study, for example. - 2.
+- Develop a picture of how the child/pupil is in all different disciplines by consulting individually with all his/her teachers and parents/carers and the pupil him/herself where appropriate, in the form of child study, for example. - 2.
 Discussion within the faculty meeting where strategies and/or suggestions for actions may be identified. - 3.
-Where the trigger may be based around emotional, behavioural or social interaction difficulties, the school will arrange for either the SENDCco or another teacher to observe the child during a series of lessons and playtimes and suggest means of managing those triggers. - 4.
-Liaison with parents. - 5.
-Drawing up an Individual Development Plan and notifying teachers, parents/carers and the pupil him/herself - 6.
-Implement any other agreed actions to support the child. - 7.
+A SEN assessment. - 4.
+Where the trigger may be based around emotional, behavioural or social interaction difficulties, the school will arrange for either the SENDCo or another teacher to observe the child during a series of lessons and playtimes and suggest means of managing those triggers. - 5.
+Liaison with parents. - 6.
+Drawing up an Individual Development Plan and notifying teachers, parents/carers and the pupil him/herself.
+This will be posted on CPOMS and shared in an appropriate staff meeting. - 7.
+Implement any other agreed actions to support the child. - 8.
 After an agreed time, reviewing and updating the IDP and communicating the modifications with the parents/carers, subject teachers and pupil, where appropriate.